Give Up Singing?

 I think of a line in my novel Liadhen, which I wrote at age 19: “It’s like a tower, and you climb it, but it gets smaller as you go up — ” (the character, a frustrated artist, was describing ambition and growing older) “ — you have to leave so much of yourself behind.”
 (I’m paraphrasing; I can’t quote my own books from memory.)

 And I think of my recordings, almost all (if not all) of them flawed or faulty in some aspect, because I knew too little about recording, or the engineer did, or my equipment was too cheap or my performance too hurried, or my collaborators too indifferent or unrehearsed.
 Or my voice — it wasn’t right, wasn’t professional, wasn’t strong.
 But… But… But surely many albums were rushed and done on the cheap and slightly amateurish, and still they have that “something” that makes them classic.
 I just have to let go.
 I must have 60 songs now — more, maybe — almost finished on the hard-drive.
 Yes, they’re far from perfect, no doubt, but I have to move on.
 If nothing else they’re my musical notation, my scores, my documentation.
 But ultimately I don’t know if I’ve got the strength to hawk them around.
 Maybe I’ve spent enough time on them; they stand or fall.
-And if people find that “x-factor” in them, and wonder if maybe their performer had the stardust, they can seek me out and request a performance.
+And if people find that “x-factor” in them, and wonder if maybe their performer had the stardust, they can seek me out and request an appearance.

 (Handwritten London June 22nd 2017)